 Discovery's mission included three space walks to replace experiments outside the European Space Agency's Columbus laboratory.
 In addition, a new ammonia storage tank was installed and the used one will be returned.
 Ammonia is used to move excess heat from inside the station to the radiators located outside.

-The Disney Co.'s toy astronaut, Buzz Lightyear, also returned from the space station aboard Discovery.
+Discovery is in the Dryden Mate/Demate Device, where it will be prepared for transport back to Kennedy Space Center, Fla.
+(NASA Photo / Tony Landis) The Disney Co.'s toy astronaut, Buzz Lightyear, also returned from the space station aboard Discovery.
 He flew to the station in May 2008 on Discovery's STS-124 mission and served as the longest tenured "crewmember" in space.
 While on the station, Buzz supported NASA's education outreach by creating a series of online educational outreach programs.